Wyoming Modified Celanese Compression Test Fixture

 Screws threaded into each of the wedges at their outer ends are provided to permit tightening of the wedges on the specimen during installation.
 This initial gripping of the specimen prevents it from slipping in the grips when the testing machine loading is first applied.
 These screws do not have to be extremely tight since, as the testing machine loading is increased, the wedge action of the grips due to this loading becomes dominant.

-The fixture is designed to test a specimen nominally 4.5" long and 0.50" wide, although a narrower specimen can be tested, if desired.
-For example, the fixture can accommodate a standard 0.25" wide Celanese specimen, if the standard Celanese specimen length of 5.5" is reduced to 4.5".
-The standard gage length is 0.50", the same as for the IITRI, Wyoming Modified IITRI, and Celanese test fixtures.
+The fixture is designed to test a specimen nominally 4.5 in. long and 0.50 in. wide, although a narrower specimen can be tested, if desired.
+For example, the fixture can accommodate a standard 0.25 in. wide Celanese specimen, if the standard Celanese specimen length of 5.5 in. is reduced to 4.5 in.
+The standard gage length is 0.50 in., the same as for the IITRI, Wyoming Modified IITRI, and Celanese test fixtures.
 The overall specimen length is 1" less than for the other fixtures, all of which have a 10º wedge taper angle.
 This reduced grip length is compensated for by decreasing the wedge taper angle to 8º.

-The Wyoming Modified Celanese fixture is designed to accommodate specimen thicknesses in the tab regions in the range of 0.15" to 0.25".
+The Wyoming Modified Celanese fixture is designed to accommodate specimen thicknesses in the tab regions in the range of 0.15 in. to 0.25 in..

-The standard gage length (the distance between the tabs) for all compression test fixture configurations following the general guidelines of ASTM Standard D3410 is 0.50".
+The standard gage length (the distance between the tabs) for all compression test fixture configurations following the general guidelines of ASTM Standard D3410 is 0.50 in.
 Thus, the tab length for standard specimens used with the Wyoming Modified Celanese Compression Test Fixture is 2".
-The fixture can be used to test nonstandard gage length specimens also, from zero to approximately 1".
+The fixture can be used to test nonstandard gage length specimens also, from zero to approximately 1 in.
 (If longer alignment rods are substituted, specimens of longer gage lengths can be used.)

 Serrated grip faces are supplied as standard.
 However, tungsten carbide particle-coated grip faces are also available.